Tuesday, January 8, 2013

 A little further the bird tipped back, its body tipping and tipping until its exhausted claws let go and it fell back against the curtain, catching itself at the sill, its sad skinny feet weakly grasping at the air.

-Shooed the bird gently, almost sweeping it with my hands as it brushed over the floor, barely above ground, to the open front door nearby.
+Finally shooed the bird as gently as I could, almost sweeping it with my hands as it brushed over the floor, barely above ground, to the open front door nearby.
 A near escape, it may live to tell its young.
 If it isn't too worn, too traumatized to survive whatever dangers lurk outdoors.
+I feel ashamed.

 A bird's life is maybe not the joy of flight it looks like from the outside.
 I stood at the front door, seeing if I could see it, but it was hidden too well from my predator eyes.